0xbarchitect/eth-snipe-bot/README.md

 # Ethereum Snipe bot
 Sniper bot for Ethereum for fun and profit.
+A production-ready bot with indexing, alpha and execution layers.
+It uses REVM for robust simulation.

 ## Architecture